Let’s dive into the origin and deep history of cross-country skiing, that is truly the history of all forms of skiing!

 Since 1988, the classical and freestyle skiing techniques were allocated for specific events starting at the Calgary Olympic Games and the pursuit race also started later in 1992 at Albertville Winter Olympics.

-Some aspects of cross country skiing have remained unchanged, such as the continued prominence and success of Scandinavian skiers.
+During the complicated history of cross country skiing, some aspects have remained unchanged, such as the continued prominence and success of Scandinavian skiers.
 Soviet and Russian skiers also emerged strongly in the 1960s.
 Retired Norwegian ski champion Bjorn Daehlie has been the most successful Winter Olympian in history so far.
 He won 8 gold medals for Norway in 3 Winter Olympics within the period 1992 – 1998.

 A renowned Canadian called Pierre Harvey has also won 3 World Cup gold medals from 1988 – 1989.
 Another notable Canadian ski champion called Angela Schmidt-Foster was also 4 time Olympian.